hazelgrove/hazel/docs/overview.md

   - edit action semantics:
     - `Action_common`, `Action_Exp`, `Action_Pat`, `Action_Typ`
     - `ExpandingKeyword`
-    - `MetaVarGen`
+    - `IDGen`
     - `TextShape`
   - dynamics
     - internal syntax: `DHExp`, `DHPat`
       - external expressions are for editing
-      - need to expand external expressions to internal in order to insert casts and closure information
+      - need to elaborate external expressions to internal in order to insert casts and closure information
       - see POPL 2019, external expressions use variable e, internal use variable d
-    - expansion from external syntax to internal syntax:
+    - elaboration from external syntax to internal syntax:
       - `Dynamics`
       - `MetaVarMap`
       - `Delta`